What is High Blood Pressure

 - Use a pepper shaker instead of a salt shaker.

-Today’s modern life is both easy and tough.
-Easy is because modern technology helps a lot in our life and hard is because competition is increasing for a good standard life.
+Today’s modern life is both easy and challenging.
+Easy is because modern technology helps a lot in our lives and is complicated because competition is increasing for a reasonable standard of life.
 With so much competition in every aspect of life, stress is becoming common in the human population.
 Taking stress is common and natural.

-But stress or long time stress can be harmful to patients and healthy people.
-When a person takes stress then that person can see the changes in the body but high blood pressure which is caused by stress cannot be observed easily.
-Because high blood pressure has almost no symptoms in most peoples.
+But stress or long time pressure can be harmful to patients and healthy people.
+When a person takes priority, that person can see the changes in the body, but high blood pressure, which appears because of stress, cannot be observed easily because high blood pressure has almost no symptoms in most people.
 That is why high blood pressure is called “silent death”.

 In a stressful event, our body produces a hormone called adrenaline which causes a response.
-In this situation, our heartbeat rise,s and starts working harder.
-It is a natural process but it may be not good for the body or health.
-In this situation when the heart beats fast and work more than usual then blood vessels can become narrow and that can lead to high blood pressure.
+In this situation, our heartbeat rises and starts working harder.
+It is a natural process, but it may be not good for the body or health.
+In this situation, when the heart beats fast and works more than usual, blood vessels can become narrow, leading to high blood pressure.

-Research has shown that repeated stress can cause hypertension by producing large amounts of vasoconstricting hormones in the body which can cause high blood pressure.
-Stress can cause a repeated elevation in blood pressure which can lead to high blood pressure or hypertension. [ 25 ]Trusted ✔️ CITATION: PUBMED
+Research has shown that repeated stress can cause hypertension by producing large amounts of vasoconstricting hormones in the body, which can cause high blood pressure.
+Stress can cause a repeated elevation in blood pressure which can lead to high blood pressure or hypertension.
+(25)

-The Jackson heart study for 13 years concluded that high stress can cause high blood pressure or hypertension and with the reduction of stress in life high blood pressure can be reduced.
-This study was black community-based. [ 26 ]Trusted ✔️ CITATION: AHA JOURNALS
+The Jackson heart study for 13 years concluded that high stress could cause high blood pressure or hypertension, and with the reduction of stress in life, high blood pressure can be reduced.
+This study was black community-based.
+(26)

 Stress can increase your blood pressure and even can make you blood pressure patient.